jsmn-prhmt/Portfolio/content/featured/Project-Management-App/index.md

 ---

 A simple managament MERN-app, with full CRUD functionality.
-Creating graphql-server on Node js/Express app.
-React, Apollo, and Bootstrap for the frontend.
+Creating graphql-server on Node js Express app.
+React + Apollo & Bootstrap for the frontend.

 Deployed to Heroku.